 As a manager, it’s your responsibility to gain the cooperation of your employees.
 They won’t come to you and say – ‘I’m ready for Workplace cooperation!’
-If it happens, it’s one in a hundred scenario.
+If it happens, it’s one in a hundred scenarios.
 Thus you need to own the responsibility of making a framework that works.

-To do that you need to ask yourself series of questions.
+To do that you need to ask yourself a series of questions.
 Let’s see how you can have the Workplace cooperation of your employees by some simple tweaks.

 What do you want them to do?